felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 My next highlight came the following week when I opened Slack while I was working from home and realized people played a game of Collaborative Bananagrams by themselves, pictures and all!
-Someone took it upon themselves to start a game, and they pulled it off.
+Someone took it upon themselves to start a game, and they managed to assemble a small crowd.
 It was a great day for me.

 From this point on, I saw that Collaborative Bananagrams could be more than a game.
 For me, it is a tool that has the potential to rewire relationships at the office.
-During gameplay, I like use every opportunity I can to high five someone and make them feel valued.
+During gameplay, I enjoy using every opportunity I can to high-five people and make them feel valued.
 I see it in people's eyes: they derive meaning from pulling of a complex move in front of everyone and getting rewarded for it.
+This can have a lasting effect on the rest of their day at work.

 So there you have it: Collaborative Bananagrams!
 Feel free to try this concept at home or at your workplace and let me know what you think!
 I